muratunalphd/muratunalphd.github.io/content/project/teaching/index.md

 ## Course description

-This course introduces students to machine learning techniques used in business applications to draw managerial insights from data.
+This course introduces students to machine learning techniques used in business applications to draw managerial insights from data using R.